 Moving to a new university can be a daunting process however, we're not a big as you might think.
 Once you get a feeling for campus you'll find your way around quite easily.
 Here's some of our facilities that you might use during your studies.

 Safety measures on campus for 2021/22

-Both our campuses, College Lane and De Havilland, will be open from September ready to welcome you at the start of the new academic year.
+Both our campuses, College Lane and de Havilland, will be open to welcome you at the start of the new academic year.
 We pride ourselves in putting our students first, preparations are therefore well under way to ensure a safe learning and social environment is ready for you to enjoy when you arrive on campus.
 We have now created a roadmap which sets out the key stages we will follow for our return which you can view here.

-As part of our wider plans to return to campus, and to enable us to deliver high quality, face-to-face teaching, from September students and staff will be required to wear face coverings where it is not possible to maintain a distance of two metres.
+As part of our wider plans to return to campus, and to enable us to deliver high quality, face-to-face teaching, currently students and staff will be required to wear face coverings where it is not possible to maintain a distance of two metres.

 Wearing a face covering has become part of many of our daily lives, in the shops and on public transport, and this will be the same when you come to Herts this year.

 Wearing your face covering

 You will need to wear your face covering where social distancing isn’t possible.
 This includes any indoor areas of campus such as communal spaces and corridors, as well as enclosed public spaces, such as the LRCs, Chapman lounge and de Havilland Atrium.